Chiranjeevi, Anushka Shetty & Others Pay Last Respects To Kodi Ramakrishna!

 Other Celebrities

 Many of the other prominent celebrities of the Telugu film industry too made it a point to pay homage to the director-par-excellence.
 In this picture, you could see actor Srikanth and others.
-The entire film-industry is grief struck upon the loss of the film-maker, who has done over 100 movies.
+The entire film industry is grief struck upon the loss of the film-maker, who has done over 100 movies.